vk-cs/docs-public/docs/en/main/base/k8s/k8s-addons/k8s-backups/k8s-backups.md

 - \--bucket my-velero-backup — bucket for backups.
 - \--secret-file ./s3_cred — file with keys for connecting to S3 storage.
 - \--use-volume-snapshots = true — we will use PV snapshots for the current provider.
-- \--backup-location-config region = mail, s3ForcePathStyle = "true", s3Url = https: //hb.bizmrg.com: 443 — endpoint of connection to VK CS Object Storage.
+- \--backup-location-config region = mail, s3ForcePathStyle = "true", s3Url = https: //hb.bizmrg.com: 443 — endpoint of connection to VK Cloud Object Storage.

 After executing the command, you can see similar output: